elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 alwaysopen: true
 ---

+# V 1.51
+## Overview
+A new way to group custom database parameters is introduced.
+This allows to apply the group to multiple datastores in a more structured way.
+Autoscaling of volumes has been improved where the actual scaling is less intrusive than it was in 1.50.
+Added a SUPERUSER checkbox when creating a new PostgreSQL user, with caution prompts.

+## Changes
+* Parameter Groups for Database Management.
+* Database Logs in Events Viewer.
+* Create Datastore from incremental backup from different storage types.
+* Reboot database node.
+* Make Postgres SUPERUSER configurable.

+## Important fixes
+* Deployments stuck in deploying status forever
+* Corrected state transitions so a failed deployment eventually marks as “failed” instead of hanging.
+* Reduced unnecessary Service updates, lowering API calls to Kubernetes.
+* Set correct interval to 15/30/60 minutes for incremental backups.
+* Disabled volume-editing for ephemeral storage as it was never intended.

 # V 1.50
 ## Overview
 This release offers upward volume autoscaling, new customer database parameters, improved monitoring in terms of mail notifications and more metrics.
 It is now possible to create (m)TLS-based sessions where the client can prefetch server certificates.
 The backup management has been improved disalloving concurrent backup race conditions.